aaugustin/django-sesame/README.rst

 Safari issues
 =============

-django-sesame removes the token from the URL with a HTTP 302 Redirect after authenticating a user successfully.
+The django-sesame middleware removes the token from the URL with a HTTP 302 Redirect after authenticating a user successfully.
 Unfortunately, in some scenarios, this triggers Safari's "Protection Against First Party Bounce Trackers".
 In that case, Safari clears cookies and the user is logged out.

 To avoid this problem, django-sesame doesn't perform the redirect when it detects that the browser is Safari.
 This relies on the ua-parser package,